Ranjith014/cafe-management_system/README.md

 Enter your 1st item:Pizza
 your Pizza is added to your order
 Do you want to order another item? (yes/no):yes
-Enter your 2nd item:Fries
-your Fries is added to your order
-Do you want to order another item? (yes/no):yes
-Enter your 3rd item:Drink
+Enter your 2nd item:Drink
 your Drink is added to your order
-Do you want to order another item? (yes/no):no the total amount of items to pay is 200
+Do you want to order another item? (yes/no):no the total amount of items to pay is 140
-Thank you,visit again```
+Thank you,visit again
+🛠️ Technologies Used
+Python: The core language used for the script.